-The only downside here is that this top layer can't be removed and washed.
+The only downside here is that this top layer can't be removed to be washed.

 2nd Layer - Simbatex Foam

-The layer of Simbatex foam underneath the sleeping surface is primarily for your comfort.
+The layer of Simbatex foam underneath the sleep surface is primarily for your comfort.

-There are 2,500 of them in total with each being 20mm high.
+And there are 2,500 of these springs in total, with each being 20mm high.

-And they each work independently moving horizontally and vertically to adapt to every small movement your body makes as you shift position while sleeping.
+They each work independently by moving horizontally and vertically to adapt to every small movement your body makes as you shift position while sleeping.

-Which is great for keeping your back and body in a healthy alignment.
+Which is great for keeping your back and body in a healthy alignment during the night.

 4th Layer - Visco Memory Foam